jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) For the purposes of subsection (1),—
   (a) a person who is employed in a pay period that is longer than 1 week is treated as undertaking the employment activities to a uniform daily extent for the period:
   (b) a person who is employed becomes incapacitated as described in subsection (3) and is unable to undertake employment in a week in which but for the incapacity they would be employed for the number of hours set out in subsection (1)(a) and (b) is treated as having been employed for the hours referred to:
-  (c) a person who is taking parental leave under the Parental Leave and Employment Protection Act 1987 for which a parental leave payment under Part 7A of that Act is payable, is treated as employed in the week for the number of hours for which they would have worked but for the period of parental leave.
+  (c) a person who is taking parental leave under the Parental Leave and Employment Protection Act 1987 for which a parental leave payment under Part 7A of that Act is payable, is treated as employed in the week for the number of hours for which they would have worked but for the period of parental leave:
+  (d) a person who receives or will receive weekly compensation from the Accident Compensation Corporation as a surviving spouse or partner of a deceased claimant is treated as being employed, during the week to which that compensation relates, for the number of hours that the deceased claimant would have been employed for in a week before dying, but for their incapacity.
+The number of hours under this paragraph are in addition to the person's own hours.
 Incapacity
-(3) The incapacity referred to in subsection (2)(b) is an incapacity due to personal injury by accident for which an accident compensation earnings-related payment has been, is being, or will be paid.
+(3) The incapacity referred to in subsection (2)(b) and (d) is an incapacity due to personal injury by accident for which an accident compensation earnings-related payment has been, is being, or will be paid.

 ### MA 8 Some definitions for family scheme
 In subparts MB to MF and MZ,—